Local summer soccer league players attended Altona party, games postponed

 INFORMED

-The leagues, which feature five boys teams and eight girls teams, have informed the Clinton County Health Department that some of its players attended the large social gathering.
+The league, which features five boys teams and eight girls teams, has informed the Clinton County Health Department that some of its players attended the large social gathering.

 Play for both leagues began Monday, July 20, which was three days after the Altona party was held.